 The Water Displacement Method: A Clever Trick for Solids

-2. Submerge the ingredient in question.
+2. Submerge the ingredient in question, if it’s a solid that won’t dissolve.

 3. Note the new water level.